-On February 7, 2019, Nicholas Borst, Seafarer's Director of China Research, testified before the U.S.-China Economic and Security Review Commission in Washington, D.C.
+On February 7, 2019, Nicholas Borst, Seafarer's Vice President and Director of China Research, testified before the U.S.-China Economic and Security Review Commission in Washington, D.C.
 The Commission was established by the U.S. Congress in 2000 to monitor and investigate the national security implications of the bilateral trade and economic relationship between the U.S. and China, and to provide recommendations to Congress for legislative and administrative action.

 The topic of the hearing was "What Keeps Xi Up at Night: Beijing's Internal and External Challenges," and Nicholas spoke on a panel titled “Domestic Dilemmas: Beijing's Slowing Growth and Technological Dependency.”
 The written testimony that Nicholas submitted to the Commission before the hearing is provided below.

 China is currently undergoing a difficult period of economic transition, marked by strong concerns about the country’s growth model and the resiliency of its financial system.
 The domestic economy is still in the process of rebalancing, leverage ratios are high among corporations and local governments, and the financial sector is failing to allocate credit efficiently.
 At the same time, economic tensions with the United States are proving to be a significant drag on domestic sentiment.
 Addressing this array of challenges will require difficult structural reforms that will take time to implement.
 However, these problems are not intractable, and China’s economic policymakers and financial regulators are generally well-informed and capable.
 If China succeeds in pushing though the necessary reforms, it will lay the groundwork for a period of more sustainable economic growth and development.

 Prevailing Winds is a China-focused blog written by Nicholas Borst, Director of China Research at Seafarer.
 The blog tracks the economic and financial developments shaping the world’s largest emerging market.
 Learn more about Prevailing Winds.